 Christine holds up the pouch and empties it, spilling five jacks and a rubber ball on the floor.
 She collects the five and fans them out.
 Too few for a game.
-She takes one ring from each finger to complete the set.
+She takes enough rings from her fingers to complete the set.

 Stars mixed with jewels sparkle in fresh candle light.
 Heed can't bounce the ball but her fingers are perfect for scooping.